Phase Transition for Stochastic Block Model with more than $\sqrt{n}$ Communities: Introduction

 Low-degree polynomials theory has emerged in a sequence of works~\cite{HopkinsFOCS17,Hopkins17,hopkins2018statistical,KuniskyWeinBandeira} focusing on detection problems, where the goal is to perform a test with a simple null distribution (typically with independent entries).
 For SBM, the detection problem amounts to test $\lambda=0$ against $\lambda>0$.
-In practice, it reduces to proving $ \mathrm{Corr}_{\leq D}^2=o(1)$, with $\lambda=0$ and $x$ the likelihood ratio between $\bbP_{\lambda}$ and $\bbP_{0}$.
+In practice, it reduces to proving $ \mathrm{Corr}_{\leq D}^2=o(1)$, with $\lambda=0$ and $x_{12}$ replaced by the likelihood ratio between $\bbP_{\lambda}$ and $\bbP_{0}$.
 The core strategy for detection problems is to expand the polynomials $f$ on a $L^2\pa{\bbP_{0}}$-orthonormal basis of low-degree polynomials, and then to solve the resulting optimization problem explicitly.
 This approach has been successfully implemented for SBM in~\cite{Hopkins17}.
 A similar approach cannot be implemented for estimation (i.e.\ recovery) problems, as no simple explicit $L^2\pa{\bbP_{\lambda}}$-orthonormal basis of low-degree polynomials is known for $\lambda>0$.
-Three strategies have been proposed to circumvent this issue: \begin{enumerate} \item Schramm and Wein~\cite{SchrammWein22} apply a partial Jensen inequality with respect to the latent variable (the community assignment in SBM), and expand the polynomials $f$ on a $L^2\pa{\bbP_{0}}$-orthonormal basis.
-Then, the optimization problem~\eqref{eq:corr:goal} can be upper-bound recursively.
-This approach has been implemented by~\cite{luo2023computational} for SBM. \item To get tighter bounds, Sohn and Wein~\cite{SohnWein25} expand the polynomials $f$ over a basis which is orthonormal in an enlarged probability space including the latent variables.
+Three strategies have been proposed to circumvent this issue: \begin{enumerate}[wide, labelindent=0pt] \item Schramm and Wein~\cite{SchrammWein22} schematically apply a partial Jensen inequality with respect to the latent variables (the community assignment in SBM), and expand the polynomials $f$ on a $L^2\pa{\bbP_{0}}$-orthonormal basis.
+Then, the optimization problem~\eqref{eq:corr:goal} can be upper-bounded recursively.
+This approach has been implemented by Luo and Gao~\cite{luo2023computational} for SBM. \item To get tighter bounds, Sohn and Wein~\cite{SohnWein25} expand the polynomials $f$ over a basis which is orthonormal in an enlarged probability space including the latent variables.
 While the analysis is much more delicate, it leads to sharp results.
-It has been implemented for SBM in~\cite{SohnWein25,pmlr-v291-chin25a} to prove failure of low-degree polynomials below the KS threshold~\eqref{eq:KS} when $K=o(\sqrt{n})$. \item To provide a simple and more direct analysis, Carpentier et al.~\cite{CGGV25} built a basis for permutation invariant polynomials which is almost $L^2\pa{\bbP_{\lambda}}$-orthonormal when the signal is low, i.e.\ typically when recovery is impossible.
+It has been implemented for SBM in~\cite{SohnWein25,pmlr-v291-chin25a} to prove failure of low-degree polynomials below the KS threshold~\eqref{eq:KS} when $K=o(\sqrt{n})$. \item To provide a simple and more direct analysis, Carpentier, Giancola, Giraud and Verzelen~\cite{CGGV25} build a basis for permutation invariant polynomials which is almost $L^2\pa{\bbP_{\lambda}}$-orthonormal when the signal is low, i.e.\ typically when recovery is impossible.
 Compared to~\cite{SohnWein25}, a counterpart of the simplicity of the analysis, is the derivation of less tight lower bounds.
-Indeed, similarly as for the Schramm and Wein~\cite{SchrammWein22} approach, bounds derived from Carpentier et al.~\cite{CGGV25} approach are typically tight only up to poly-logarithmic factors. \end{enumerate} To prove Theorem~\ref{thm:informal1}, we built on the framework of~\cite{CGGV25}.
-We adapt the basis proposed in~\cite{CGGV25} by using a better renormalisation.
-On top of the proof strategy of~\cite{CGGV25}, the main technical result is Proposition~\ref{prop:christophe}, which controls the correlation between two basis elements.
+Indeed, similarly as for the Schramm and Wein~\cite{SchrammWein22} approach, bounds derived from the approach of~\cite{CGGV25} are typically tight only up to poly-logarithmic factors. \end{enumerate}